-Value \$23 million Reduction in DVT/PE Deep vein thrombosis (DVT) describes a range of blood clots.
+Value \$39.6 million Reduction in DVT/PE Deep vein thrombosis (DVT) describes a range of blood clots.
 These usually start in the leg, but can travel to the lungs to become a pulmonary embolism (PE) and cause serious damage to the lungs and other organs.
-From 2013, the Commission has worked with district health boards to implement the Safe Surgery NZ Programme and equates to !
+From 2013, the Commission has worked with district health boards to implement the Safe Surgery NZ programme and DVT/PE cases have reduced

-SEE PAGE 7 FOR AN EXPLANATION OF THIS Surgical site infections The Commission's Surgical Site Infection Improvement Programme, concentrating on hip and knee replacements (and more recently cardiac surgery), has run since 2012.
+Orthopaedic surgical site infections The Commission's Surgical Site Infection Improvement programme, has focused on hip and knee replacements since 2012.
 Good practice in avoiding infections through timely use of the right antibiotics and good skin preparation has increased significantly since then.

-Since August 2015, reduction in infection rate from 1.3% of operations to 0.9% of operations
+Since August 2015, reduction in infection rate from 1.2% of operations to 0.9% of operations

+This equates to 108

+fewer infections

+between August 2015

+and December 2018,

-This equates to 51 fewer infections between August 2015 and June 2016, saving up to \$1.9 million
+saving up to \$4.3 million